cujojs/wire/docs/extending.md

 });
 ```

-The plugin factory function should return a plugin instance.
+The plugin factory function can accept an options object, and must return a plugin instance.
 Wire will invoke the plugin factory function to create a plugin instance before wiring the wire spec where the plugin is used.
+The options object will contain [options specified in the wire spec](#plugin-options) where the plugin is used.

-### Plugin instance
+## Plugin instance

-The plugin instance returned can provide lifecycle listeners, [[Factories]], [[Facets]], reference resolvers and [[Reference|References]] resolvers.
+The plugin instance returned by the plugin factory function can provide lifecycle listeners, [factories](concepts.md#factories), [facets](concepts.md#facets), [reference resolvers](concepts.md#references), [proxies](concepts.md#proxies) and listeners for various points in [context](concepts.md#contexts) and [component lifecycles](concepts.md#component-lifecycle).
 A plugin can define as many or as few of these things as needed.

 Here is the full format for everything a plugin instance can define: